rohan908/team-o-copy/readme.md

 - Run `yarn install` to install all packages
 - Run `yarn run dev` to run the development environment
-- Run `yarn run lint:fix` to validate your code content and style
+- Run `yarn run docker` to build and run a local Docker container with your application
-- Run `yarn run dev` to start the development server
-- Run `yarn run deploy` to run the production server
+- Run `yarn run lint` to check for linting and styling issues
-- Run `yarn run dev:stop` to stop the development server
+- Run `yarn run lint:fix` to fix linting and styling issues
-- Run `yarn run deploy:stop` to stop the production server
+- Run `yarn run deploy` to push your app to AWS ECR (Elastic Container Registry)
-- Run `yarn run fix` to clean the Yarn cache, Turbo cache, and rebuild the development environment which can fix some issues
+- Run `yarn run fix` to clean the Yarn cache, Turbo cache, and rebuild the development environment which can fix some issues.
+If you have lint issues in WebStorm, run

 You can also run any of these commands without `run`, e.g. `yarn dev`, Webstorm just doesn't show the nice play button in Markdown.